kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 This feature is limited to the control plane, so version skew with kubelets does not matter.

 kube-apiserver can be one minor version ahead of kube-controller-manager and kube-scheduler.
-An older kube-controller-manager ignores `spec.scheduling` and compiles no `Workload`/`PodGroup`, and an older kube-scheduler ignores `schedulingGroup` on pods.
-In both cases Jobs schedule pod-by-pod as if the feature were absent until the component is upgraded.
-Users should not rely on gang scheduling until all control-plane instances are upgraded.
+A kube-controller-manager with `WorkloadWithJob` disabled ignores `spec.scheduling` and compiles no `Workload`/`PodGroup`, and a kube-scheduler with `GenericWorkload` disabled ignores `schedulingGroup` on pods.
+In both cases Jobs schedule pod-by-pod as if the feature were absent until the gate is enabled on that component.
+Users should not rely on gang scheduling until all control-plane instances run with both gates enabled.

 In HA control planes only one kube-controller-manager and one kube-scheduler are leader at a time, so replica skew does not matter.